Export controls case study using the example of an export to Belarus

 In addition to current embargo regulations against specific persons and countries, companies doing business with an embargoed country must always comply with general export control regulations under the EU Dual-Use Regulation and national export control regulations.
 This underscores how important it is that companies stick to the four-step export control screening process in their dealings with embargoed countries as well.

-AEB’s Trade Compliance Management software solutions make it possible to automate and seamlessly document all screening steps, greatly minimizing the risk of criminal violations of foreign trade laws and regulations.
+AEB’s Trade Compliance Management software solutions make it possible to automate and seamlessly document all export control steps, greatly minimizing the risk of criminal violations of foreign trade laws and regulations.
+Including classifying your products, screening your business partners, and running export control checks across jurisdictions.

 The EU adopted its first sanctions against Belarus back in 2006.
 Regulation (EC) No. 765/2006 of May 18, 2006, which is still in force today, imposed restrictive measures against President Lukashenko and various Belarusian officials.
 The persons concerned are listed in Annex I of the Regulation.